 Action on establishing standards (quality statements) for and improving the built environment of in patient mental health settings will be beneficial to older people by ensuring buildings are accessible to patients (e.g. accommodating those with mobility difficulties), are set up to promote improved communication (e.g. by promoting an environment that facilitates communication between patients and staff), and also ensure patient privacy and dignity.

-Actions under this priority will have both neutral and positive impacts on eliminating unlawful discrimination, advancing equality of opportunity and promoting good relations among and between different groups for people with disabilities.
+Actions under this priority will have both neutral and positive

+Trauma, equalities and riskinformed approaches to impacts on eliminating unlawful discrimination, advancing equality of opportunity and promoting good relations among and between different groups for people with disabilities.